study-hall/study-hall.github.io/index.md

 We've created a page to show the user the tutoring sessions they have created.
 This will allow tutors to manage and change any information about upcoming sessions to keep information up to date.

 <img src="doc/images/managesession.png">

+### Milestone 2

+[Here](https://github.com/study-hall/study-hall/projects/2) is the link to the GitHub M2 project page.